 They often extremely intelligent and they're very frustrated by their lack of English and there are certain skills that a teacher can use to help students to learn and those are really important and so if we can do anything to help our colleagues who are content area specialists to learn some of these techniques, it's a wonderful thing.

-Christine Rowland is a teacher and professional developer at the UFT Teacher Center at Christopher Columbus High School in Bronx, NY.
-A native of England, Rowland has spent her teaching career in high schools in New York City, where many of her incoming high school students are recent newcomers to the United States.
-She has been at Columbus since 2002.
-Before that she worked in the former BOE Office of Bilingual Education as a citywide professional developer focusing on Bronx high schools.
+Christine Rowland is a retired teacher and professional developer who spent many years at the UFT Teacher Center at Christopher Columbus High School in Bronx, NY.
+A native of England, Rowland spent her teaching career in high schools in New York City, where many of her incoming high school students are recent newcomers to the United States.
+She also worked in the former BOE Office of Bilingual Education as a citywide professional developer focusing on Bronx high schools.
 She began teaching English as a Second Language at John F. Kennedy High School in 1992.